bomonike/bomonike.github.io/mac-mini.md

 <a target="_blank" href="https://www.youtube.com/live/HKoLxOkcfQ4&t=1m20s"><img alt="mac-mini-front-back.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1731683979/mac-mini-front-back_fup4cz.png"></a>

-REMEMBER: The 2 USB ports on the front of the Mac Mini are Type C USB 4, rated to carry up to 40Gps and supply up to 100W of power.
+On the front, the 2 USB ports are Type C USB 4, rated to carry up to 40Gps and supply up to 100W of power.
-   * Thunderbolt 4 cables are rated to carry up to 40Gps and supply up to 100W of power.

-The 3 ports on the back are Thunderbolt 4 for up to 40 Gbps transfer speed.
+On the back, the 3 ports are Thunderbolt 4 for up to 40 Gbps transfer speed.

-[_] <a target="_blank" href="https://www.amazon.com/Anker-Docking-Station-Triple-Display/dp/B08333333333333333">$169.95 Anker 575 USB-C Docking Station</a> (13-in-1), Triple Display, 4K HDMI, 10 Gbps USB-C and 5 Gbps USB-A Data, 85W Charging for Laptop, 18W Charging for Phone, Ethernet, Audio, SD 3.0</a>

 Thunderbolt 5 cables are rated to carry up to 80Gps and supply up to 250W of power.
 But they are expensive and not widely unavailable.

+Thunderbolt 4 cables are rated to carry up to 40Gps and supply up to 100W of power.

 By contrast, PCI3 cables are rated to carry up to 20Gps and supply up to 50W of power.

+## Displays strategy

+[_] If you have a single HD monitor to display 1920x1080 resolution at 60Hz, any HDMI cable can be connected from either front USB-C ports.

+[_] To display a 4K monitor at 60Hz, get HDMI 3.2 HD cables to connect to a front USB-C port.

+[_] To display a 4K monitor at 240Hz or an 8K resolution at 60Hz, use <strong>Thunderbolt 4 cables</strong> to connect to the back Thunderbolt ports.

+[_] For two displays, one can be up to 8K resolution at 60Hz with a 5K also at 60Hz, get <strong>Thunderbolt 4 cables</strong> for the back Thunderbolt ports.

+[_] For 3 displays, buy two Thunderbolt 4 cables for connecting to the back Thunderbolt 4 ports.
+One is a 6K display at 60Hz and the other is a 5K display at 60Hz.

-To connect up to 4 6K screens, the <a target="_blank" href="https://ivanky.com/products/ivanky-docking-station-fusiondock-max-1?ref=3gcsMvfWaBjc__">$439.99 Ivanki Fusion Dock 1</a> NEWOFFERS5 <a target="_blank" href="https://www.amazon.com/dp/B07ZVY133Q&t=1m23s">VIDEO</a> plugs into the Mac with <strong>>dual Thunderbolt 4 cable</a> for MacBook Pros.
+[_] To connect up to 4 6K screens, the <a target="_blank" href="https://ivanky.com/products/ivanky-docking-station-fusiondock-max-1?ref=3gcsMvfWaBjc__">$439.99 Ivanki Fusion Dock 1</a> NEWOFFERS5 <a target="_blank" href="https://www.amazon.com/dp/B07ZVY133Q&t=1m23s">VIDEO</a> plugs into the Mac with <strong>>dual Thunderbolt 4 cable</a> for MacBook Pros.

+[_] <a target="_blank" href="https://www.amazon.com/Anker-Docking-Station-Triple-Display/dp/B08333333333333333">$169.95 Anker 575 USB-C Docking Station</a> (13-in-1), Triple Display, 4K HDMI, 10 Gbps USB-C and 5 Gbps USB-A Data, 85W Charging for Laptop, 18W Charging for Phone, Ethernet, Audio, SD 3.0</a>

 REMEMBER: Thunderbolt cables may not support USB-C ports.